pudly/schmopera-hugo/content/articles/latonia-moore-its-our-job-to-keep-pushing-things-forward.md

 <figcaption>American mezzo-soprano J'Nai Bridges.
 Photo: Freddie Collier Photography.</figcaption>
 </figure>

-Moore dinds discussions about painting Aida Black equally upsetting.
+Moore finds discussions about painting Aida Black equally upsetting.
 "The truth is Aida has nothing to do with being Black.
 It's a story of war.
 Those people are African but no one mentions what color anyone is ever in this opera."

 It's different in _Otello_ because what happens to him is because he's Black.
 "I've done _Otello_ before with Stuart Skelton who is an Australian white tenor.
 Stuart Skelton was dressed all in black and his eyes were sunken in.
 He looked like a corpse almost and I looked like an absolute angel dressed in all white, with a silver highlight all over my body.
 I was this deity.
 He was this dark black cloud and I was the silver light.
 It was a beautiful telling of a story.
 We told the story in Norway of all places, and the Norwegian people loved it.
 They loved how black this Otello was without his skin being black."